staking-foundation/docs/docs/03-features.md

 ### Two LST flavors

 Diva's Liquid Staking token is available in a rebasing (divETH) and non-rebasing version (wdivETH), to fit all use cases.

-It's designed for full compatibility with stETH.
+It's designed to be compatible with Lido's stETH, working in very similar ways, to facilitate integrations with apps that already support stETH.

 ### Non-custodial